 Paverpol fabric hardener adds a whole new dimension to the way artists work by providing a new essential for their toolboxes!
 This one-step water-based creme gives sculptors, dollmakers, mixed media artists, painters, interior and exterior designers, theatre set crews, quilters, and fabric artists a serious new medium to expand their scope of work, either indoors or outside.

 Paverpol was developed by Dutch artists in the early 1990s as a user-friendly and environmentally-sound replacement or alternative for resin.
 It is the leading textile hardener/fiber sculpting medium in the world and the first to be awarded the AP seal for non-toxic by the Arts and Creative Materials Institute (ACMI).

 - DO NOT pour Paverpol down your drain.

-- Always keep a bucket of water at your workstation and rinse hands and brushes frequently.
+- Always keep a bucket of water at your workstation and rinse your hands and brushes frequently.
 While Paverpol is water-based and non-toxic, it is made to cure rock-hard, and you don’t want it stuck in your plumbing.

-- Periodically clean the bucket; let the material in the water settle, pour off the water into flower garden, etc. The solids that have collected at the bottom of the bucket can be disposed of in any trash receptacle.
+- Periodically clean the bucket; let the material in the water settle, pour off the water into a flower garden, etc. The solids that have collected at the bottom of the bucket can be disposed of in any trash receptacle.